RomanBoegli/godbbench/README.md

 Every person represents a node and the connecting lines (a.k.a. edges) indicate the friendship relations among them.
 The nodes are attributed be the person's name and the thickness of the edges describes, for instance, how close this friendship is.

-<h6 align="center">Friendships as Weighted Graph <a href="#3">[3]</a></h6>
+<h6 align="center">Friendships as Weighted Graph [^3]</h6>
 <p align="center"> <img src="./docs/assets/friendsgraph.svg" width="65%"/> </p>

-Capturing graph-based data domains in a relational DBMS invokes certain limitations regarding ease of querying, computational complexity, and efficiency [[4]](#4).
+Capturing graph-based data domains in a relational DBMS invokes certain limitations regarding ease of querying, computational complexity, and efficiency [^4].
 Graph-based database systems overcome these limitations as they store such graph-based information natively.
 A popular implementation of such a system is [Neo4j](https://neo4j.com/).
 Other than in relational DBMS, Neo4j allows heterogeneous sets of attributes on both nodes and relationships.
 This implies that there is also no database schema to be specified beforehand.
-One simply creates attributed nodes and the also attributed relationships among them in order to start working with a graph database [[5]](#5).
+One simply creates attributed nodes and the also attributed relationships among them in order to start working with a graph database [^5].

 One of the most remarkable advantages is the application of graph algorithms as they are uniquely well suited to reveal and understand patterns in highly connected datasets.
-Possible real-world problems may include uncovering vulnerable components in a network, discovering unseen dependencies, identifying bottlenecks, revealing communities based on behavior patterns, or specifying the cheapest route through a network [[6]](#6).
+Possible real-world problems may include uncovering vulnerable components in a network, discovering unseen dependencies, identifying bottlenecks, revealing communities based on behavior patterns, or specifying the cheapest route through a network [^6].

 Although it is technically possible to always use a relational DBMS when working with a highly connected data scenario, lots of work can be simplified using graph-based DBMS.
-This is especially appreciable when working with recursion, different result types or path-finding problems [[7]](#7).
+This is especially appreciable when working with recursion, different result types or path-finding problems [^7].
 The latter is especially useful in use cases such as direction finding for geographic applications, optimizations in supply chain systems, bottleneck determination in computer networks or fraud detection.

 On the other hand, graph-based DBMS also bear certain disadvantages.
 First, there is no unified query language to work with and the ones that exist rather unknown due to their recency.
 This can have a major impact on real-world applications as companies and the developers working for them most probably prefer the technology that they already know and will be able to support in the long run.
 Furthermore, the high degree of flexibility due to the absence of a schema invokes the costs of missing referential integrity and normalization.
-This makes graph-based DBMS less suitable for high integrity systems as they exist in the financial industry for example [[8]](#8).
+This makes graph-based DBMS less suitable for high integrity systems as they exist in the financial industry for example [^8].

 # Query Languages

 The communication language for relational DBMS is called *Structured Query Language* (SQL).
 Although each DBMS has its own slightly different SQL implementation, so-called dialects, the language follows a standard that is broadly known among developers and database engineers.
-SQL statements can be structured into three subdivisions, namely Data Definition Language (DDL), Data Manipulation Language (DML) and Data Control Language [DCL][[9]](#9).
+SQL statements can be structured into three subdivisions, namely Data Definition Language (DDL), Data Manipulation Language (DML) and Data Control Language [DCL][^9].
 The following table specified the associated database operations for each subdivision.

 Subdivision | Database Operations